Computer PostureBy Sally Ann Quirke | Filed under: Good Posture

-Computer posture is so important in sitting-related back pain treatment and prevention.
-I estimate that 90% of sitting-related back and neck pain that I see in my physiotherapy practice is related to working on computers.
-This is quickly apparent through an initial posture analysis.
+As I mentioned earlier Computer posture is so important in sitting-related back pain treatment and prevention.
+Back and neck pain is a common condition that we see in my physiotherapy practice, is most of it is related to working on computers.
+The connection becomes quickly apparent through an initial posture analysis when patients first present for treatment.

 Here is a checklist for correct computer posture: